thosgood/this-weeks-finds/markdown/51-100/week052.md

 but one can use some category theory to make this precise.)
-If you think about this carefully you'll see that our universe could be isomorphic to some very different-seeming ones, or could have some very different-seeming ones \`embedded' in it.
+If you think about this carefully you'll see that our universe could be isomorphic to some very different-seeming ones, or could have some very different-seeming ones 'embedded' in it.

 Greg Egan takes this issue and runs with it -- in a very interesting direction.
 Everyone interested in cellular automata, artificial life,